QuakeWatch Server Manual

 parameter description for more information).

-QuakeWatch servers contains more than one network interface
+running the QuakeWatch servers contains more than one network

-("multi-homed") then it may be necessary to specify the IP address that
+interface ("multi-homed") then it may be necessary to specify the IP

-the servers should use.
-For the QWServer, this is configured via
+address that the servers should use.
+For the QWServer, this is

 To configure the Notification

-program to run at a specified host address, the
+Service (CORBA-event-channel) program to run at a specified host

-"-a=address" parameter is inserted into the launch command for the
+address, the "-a=address" parameter is inserted into the launch

-correct and the connections always fail with a "host not found" error,
+address is correct and the connections always fail with a "host not

-the problem may be that QWServer machine has more than one IP address,
+found" error, the problem may be that QWServer machine has more than

-and the "wrong" IP address is being passed back to the client.
+one IP address, and the "wrong" IP address is being passed back to the

-The "wrong" address may be an internal IP that cannot be used outside
+client.
+The "wrong" address may be an internal IP that cannot be

 The default behavior of the QWServer is to